Villaz/vcycle/doc/source/configuration.rst

 Connectors
 -----------

-At the moment Vcycle supports: Azure, Openstack, Occi, DBCE.
+Vcycle supports: Azure, Openstack, Occi, DBCE.

-In connectors, you have to define all the connectors that you will use with your experiments.
+In connectors, you have to define all the connectors that you are going to use in your experiments.
 Each connector has it owns parameters, so let go:

 Azure